exasol/virtual-schemas/doc/README.md

 Notes
 * ```sql```: The pushdown SQL statement.
 It must be either an ```SELECT``` or ```IMPORT``` statement.

-## Embedded Commonly Used Json Elements
+## Embedded Commonly Used JSON Elements

 The following Json objects can be embedded in a request or response.
 They have a fixed structure.